AshokKandpal2001/DALLE-2.0/README.md

 - MongoDB API Key: Create your MongoDB database and copy your MongoDB url and paste it int .env file and connect your application to Mongo DB.

 ### Installation
 Download the zip or Clone the repository.
 Go to client folder and run `npm install` command to install all the client side dependencies and run  `npm run dev ` to start your application.
 Similarly go to the server folder and run `npm install` command to install all the dependencies and then run `npm run start` and this command will run your server

-Explain how users can contribute to the project, whether through bug reports, feature requests, or code contributions.

-## License

-Mention the project's license, if any, and any terms of use or redistribution.